 Cleaning your razor helps keep the blades sharp and the gel strip smooth and lubricated.
 Razors blades that are not well cared for will wear out faster.
 More importantly, cleaning your razor is a matter of safety.
 Razors that aren’t thoroughly cleaned after use can accumulate dead skin cells and debris, which can harbor bacteria.
-If you cut yourself when shaving—which is all the more likely if your razor has gunk and buildup from not being properly cleaned—bacteria from the grime can enter your bloodstream and cause skin infections.
-Even if you rarely visibly cut yourself, shaving almost always causes microscopic cuts called razor bumps, which are open invitations for pathogenic microbes.
+If you cut yourself when shaving -- which is all the more likely if your razor has gunk and buildup from not being properly cleaned -- bacteria from the grime can enter your bloodstream and cause skin infections.
+Even if you rarely cut yourself visibly,

 If you use an electric razor, you may be lucky enough to have one that comes with a sanitation and cleaning station, which cleans and dries the razor automatically so it’s ready to go for your next shave.
-That said, if you don’t have an automatic cleaning station for your electric razor, you’ll need to clean the blades or foils manually.
+If you don’t have an automatic cleaning station for your electric razor, you’ll need to clean the blades or foils manually.
 Here’s how to do it:

 Step 1: Remove trapped hairs